InternRobotics/EgoHOD/README.md

 ## Todo

-- [x] HOD data released
+- [x] HOD data release
-- [x] Pretrained code released
+- [x] Pretrained code release
-- [ ] Finetuned code released
+- [ ] Finetuned code release
-- [x] Pretrained model checkpoints
+- [x] Pretrained model checkpoints release
-- [ ] Finetuned model checkpoints
+- [ ] Finetuned model checkpoints release
-- [x] Evaluation code released
+- [x] Evaluation code release

 ## Introduction

-In egocentric video understanding, the motion of hands and objects as well as their interactions play a significant role by nature.However, existing egocentric video representation learning methods mainly focus on aligning video representation with high-level narrations, overlooking the intricate dynamics between hands and objects.In this work, we aim to integrate the modeling of fine-grained hand-object dynamics into the video representation learning process.
+In egocentric video understanding, the motion of hands and objects as well as their interactions play a significant role by nature.
+However, existing egocentric video representation learning methods mainly focus on aligning video representation with high-level narrations, overlooking the intricate dynamics between hands and objects.
+In this work, we aim to integrate the modeling of fine-grained hand-object dynamics into the video representation learning process.
 Since no suitable data is available, we introduce HOD, a novel pipeline employing a hand-object detector and a large language model to generate high-quality narrations with detailed descriptions of hand-object dynamics.
 To learn these fine-grained dynamics, we propose EgoVideo, a model with a new lightweight motion adapter to capture fine-grained hand-object motion information.
 Through our co-training strategy, EgoVideo effectively and efficiently leverages the fine-grained hand-object dynamics in the HOD data.
-Extensive experiments demonstrate that our method achieves state-of-the-art performance across multiple egocentric downstream tasks, including improvements of 6.3\% in EK-100 multi-instance retrieval, 5.7\% in EK-100 classification, and 16.3\% in EGTEA classification in zero-shot settings.
+Extensive experiments demonstrate that our method achieves state-of-the-art performance across multiple egocentric downstream tasks, including improvements of 6.3% in EK-100 multi-instance retrieval, 5.7% in EK-100 classification, and 16.3% in EGTEA classification in zero-shot settings.
 Furthermore, our model exhibits robust generalization capabilities in hand-object interaction and robot manipulation tasks.

 <div align="center">
 <img src="assets/method.png">